How privacy-friendly Trustd MTD smoothes your BYOD journey

 Putting employee privacy first leads to full adoption

 Corporate Mode is for company-owned devices, where users accept they’re using somebody else’s device and accept a degree of oversight.
-Even in this mode, Traced still offers industry-leading privacy protection. the Traced app will still only report security events and the information necessary to analyse and remediate the threat.
+Even in this mode, Trustd still offers industry-leading privacy protection. the Trustd app will still only report security events and the information necessary to analyse and remediate the threat.
 It never reports on a user’s browsing history, location, emails, contacts or other personal information.

 Personal Privacy Mode is designed to improve security by making employees comfortable with a company-operated security app on their personal phones.
-Users get full protection from the Traced app on their device but it only returns a red, amber or green compliance status to your organisation.
-Nothing else.
+You get full protection from the Trustd app on your device but it only returns red, amber or green compliance statuses to your organisation and some basic device information (make, model and OS version).
 You can see that the phone is protected and that your organisation is compliant with data security regulations, and employees are reassured that their personal activity remains completely private.

 Try it for yourself

-Traced Control is quick and simple to set up – see for yourself with our 14-day free trial.
-Get set up in 5 minutes and enrol your own devices to see the process, and explore Control.
+Trustd MTD quick and simple to set up – see for yourself with our 14-day free trial.
+Get set up in 5 minutes and enrol your own devices to see the process, and explore the dashboard.
 If you’re looking for our free app, head over here.